 1. Don't smoke or use tobacco

-Physical activity can help you control your weight and reduce your chances of developing other conditions that may put a strain on your heart, such as high blood pressure, high cholesterol and diabetes.
+Regular, daily physical activity can lower the risk of heart disease.
+Physical activity helps control your weight.
+It also reduces the chances of developing other conditions that may put a strain on the heart, such as high blood pressure, high cholesterol and type 2 diabetes.

-And remember that activities such as gardening, housekeeping, taking the stairs and walking the dog all count toward your total.
+Even shorter bouts of activity offer heart benefits, so if you can't meet those guidelines, don't give up.
+Just five minutes of moving can help, and activities such as gardening, housekeeping, taking the stairs and walking the dog all count toward your total.
 You don't have to exercise strenuously to achieve benefits, but you can see bigger benefits by increasing the intensity, duration and frequency of your workouts.

 3. Eat a heart-healthy diet

 Two examples of heart-healthy food plans include the Dietary Approaches to Stop Hypertension (DASH) eating plan and the Mediterranean diet.

 4. Maintain a healthy weight

-5. Get enough quality sleep
+5. Get good quality sleep

 People who don't get enough sleep have a higher risk of obesity, high blood pressure, heart attack, diabetes and depression.

+Most adults need at least seven hours of sleep each night.
 Make sleep a priority in your life.
 Set a sleep schedule and stick to it by going to bed and waking up at the same times each day.
 Keep your bedroom dark and quiet, so it's easier to sleep.